Lisa Bufano: Career

 She explained her aesthetic and political goals when she claimed that:

 She likewise explained during her time at the School of the Museum of Fine Arts, Boston:

 She has had an artist residency at the Contemporary Artists Center, North Adams; and also at the 8th Street Air Program (2010), Boise, Idaho.
 She was a Franklin Furnace Fund recipient in 2006–2007.

-Originally based in Boston, Massachusetts, and relocated to San Francisco, California in December 2012.
+Originally based in Boston, Massachusetts, and relocated to San Francisco, California in December 2011.

 Death and legacy

-Lisa Bufano committed suicide on October 3, 2013, in San Francisco, California; no suicide note was found.
+Lisa Bufano died by suicide on October 3, 2013, in San Francisco, California; no suicide note was found.
 Two months later, her brother reflected on the inexplicable nature of her death.

 More than a year after her death, her work, along with that by Cara Levine, Shari Paladino and Sadie Wilcox, was included in Four Choreographies at the Worth Ryder Art Gallery in Berkeley, California.
 A further retrospective was held Storefront Lab in San Francisco in 2015.